Customer Support Page, where you will find answers to your Safari Questions

 Packing the right things for your Safari is about wearing the right stuff.
 Our lists concern your protection and comfort gorilla, chimpanzee, and golden monkey trekking.
 Comfort on Hikes and Nature Walks, Game Drives, and wildlife Boat Cruises.

-Our wear and packing lists are based on years of experience ensuring our clients are comfortable and protected on a Safari.
+Our wear and packing lists are based on years of experience ensuring our clients’ comfort and protection on Safari.

 Safety and Security for your Safari:

-I am an American living in Kampala, Uganda, with three million inhabitants.
+I am an American living in Kampala, Uganda, a city of three million inhabitants.
 I feel safer here than I would in many of the cities in the USA, and the safest place to be in Uganda is on a Safari.